Aivean/scalaplugin-highlighting-errors/readme.md

 When trying to import a class parameter that shadows a field in parent class, such import is incorrectly reported as error.

+Example03
+---

+When overloaded function is passed as an argument to another function Idea gets confused.